 Have you ever wondered where the magical creatures of Neopia come from?
 Perhaps you've even thought that a few of them look familiar, but you just can't place from where.
 Search no more!
 Below we've assembled all of the Royalboy and Royalgirl Pets in Neopia and discovered their storied lineages.
 Curious about other pets?
-Check out our pages on Maraquan and Woodland pets!
+Check out our pages on Halloween, Maraquan, Woodland, and other coloured pets!
 (Thanks to shesclassy for the correct name for the royal Mynci costume)

 The Acaras are one of several pets that seem to be inspired by medieval Europe, with the Royalgirl's hennin (that conical hat) and the Royalboy's cape.